-Since its release in 1847, Longfellow’s epic poem, “Evangeline” has shaped the image of Louisiana Acadians throughout the world.
+Since its release in 1847, Longfellow’s epic poem, “Evangeline,” has shaped the image of Louisiana Acadians throughout the world.
 This poetry has had a persuasive influence in defining both Acadian history and identity.
 It tells a story of loss and separation by expulsion from a homeland deeply seated in community and culture.
 It tells a story that brought the Acadian people to Louisiana and established the basis for the Cajun culture.

-Representing the beloved poem through subjective and interpretive imagery honors Longfellow’s poem as well as the people of Louisiana who have embedded its essence into their oral tradition as an illustration of faithfulness, devotion, perseverance, community, and above all, faith.
+Representing the beloved poem through subjective and interpretive imagery honors both Longfellow’s poem as well as the people of Louisiana who have embedded its essence into their oral tradition as an illustration of faithfulness, devotion, perseverance, community, and above all, faith.